-Chapter 3: User Interface
+3 User Interface

-This chapter describes the different display views and the menu structure.
+Overview This chapter describes the different display views and the menu structure.
+In this chapter The following topics are covered in this chapter: 3 User Interface 26 2.1 Display 27

 3.1 Display

 The display contains two main views, the Default menu and the Main menu.
 Use the Exit button to toggle between the views.
 In both views a number status icons are displayed in the upper part of the display.
 These icons are explained in table 3:1 below.
 In the same manner the bottom part of the display has an explanatory text to describe what is shown or highlighted at the moment.